RiadZX/Cheetos/README.md

-# ProjectCheetos
+# Project Cheetos

-An IDE for the programming language Python
+A very powerfull Python IDE
+Made in C#